ktyagi/test-poc-cy/README.md

 Run command "npm install" to install dependencies

-Navigate to file (\testing-poc\cypress\integration\common\beforeEach.js) and give facebook username and credential in login method
+Navigate to file (\testing-poc\cypress.json) and update facebook username and password

-Navigate to file (\testing-poc\cypress\integration\login.feature ) either comment this line (Given User "Tyagi Kumar Kuldeep" is logged in successfully) in all scenarios or change the text to whatever is displayed on top right corner after user logged in and click on home page in FB
+Navigate to file (\testing-poc\cypress\integration\login.feature ) either update data for below lines in each scenario or comment :
+Given User "Tyagi Kumar Kuldeep" is logged in successfully Then User sees "tyagitester" in the url

 run command "npm run cy:open" (To run test in GUI mode), wait for GUI runner to come up,